We may earn a small commission on purchases made through our links. Learn more.

-Although we recommend cigar cutters there are times where you may need to know How To Cut A Cigar Without A Cutter.
+Although we recommend cigar cutters there are times where you may need to know how To Cut A Cigar Without A Cutter.
 Perhaps you have misplaced your cutter or are out and without it.
-The following post will explain alternative options to cutting your cigar.
+Here are some alternative methods to cut your cigar.

 How To Cut A Cigar Without A Cigar Cutter

 In contrast to a cigar cutter, a punch creates a hole in the ‘cap’ for the smoke to pass through.
 Cigar punches are transportable, work well, and can fit easily onto a key chain.
 Many lighters even come with an inbuilt punch.

 It has been noted by some that the draw can be too tight when using a punch.
 If you consider the dynamics you’ll notice less air is able to be drawn through the cigar.
 This means that less air can be produced and from time to time the cigar may go out.

 In saying that there are many people who prefer to use a cigar punch over a cutter.
 The blades of a cigar punch are generally quite small, measuring from around 6mm to 9mm.
 You place the blades onto the cap or top of the cigar twisting around and into it to make a hole.

 As you can imagine if the blades aren’t sharp this could potentially ruin your cigar and cause an unwanted mess.
 If you are looking for a cigar punch, ensure it has sharp blades.
 Our top pick for a cigar punch is the Xikar Pull Out Punch.

 Xikar is a very reputable company producing products of very high quality.
 The pull-out punch is simplistic and very easy to use.
 It also comes with an easy cleaning mechanism.
 The key chain makes the Xikar Pull out Punch easy to attach to your keys.

 It is also small enough to store in your favorite smoking areas.